 Every now and then, a brief comes along that asks you to go that bit further.
 Maybe it needs you to deal with controversial or sensitive subject matter, or it feels like there's too much to communicate.
 It could be a brand's set its heart on doing something wildly different.
 Whatever it is, read on to find out how you turn something daunting to begin with, into an opportunity to stand out from the crowd and learn new skills with our tips to simplify complex briefs

-But whatever it is, don't worry.
-We spoke to some people who really understand how to get to grips with a spiky creative challenge.
-Lucky Generals have made campaigns for a whole host of major brands – including the Pencil-winning #RainbowLaces for Paddy Power – and Mr President creative partner and former D&AD President Laura Jordan-Bambach is no stranger to briefs that call for something out of the ordinary.
+We spoke to the folk who know how to get to grips with a spiky creative challenge.
+Lucky Generals have made campaigns for a whole host of major brands – including the Pencil-winning #RainbowLaces for Paddy Power – and Mr President creative partner, and former D&AD President, Laura Jordan-Bambach is no stranger to out-of-the-ordinary briefs.

 Lucky Generals: A challenging brand or brief is one that is average, bland and has nothing unique to say.
 The challenge comes from trying to find a fresh way to talk about the brand and make it interesting and stand out in the market place.
 Your brand and message should be something the public will notice and care about.

 Laura Jordan-Bambach: A challenging brand has a curly business problem or problems that needs a lot of careful and collaborative unpicking.
-There are often structural or internal brand issues that are pulling in different directions – alongside an audience or growth issue.
+There are often structural or internal brand issues pulling in different directions – alongside an audience or growth issue.
 The product may no longer be relevant, or the business is unsure which way to go or how to deliver value across a very disjointed and constantly changing brand landscape.

 They’re my favourite kind of brief, because there’s a real need for clarity, and a desire and energy to change.
 They’re hard briefs to answer, but you can create the biggest impact for your client's business and their customers by getting it right.